Required

 Driving Without Insurance in Maryland

 Driving without car insurance in Maryland is not only a bad idea, it is also a criminal violation that could carry very strict penalties.
-If you are caught driving without insurance in Maryland, you face criminal charges that can lead to fines of up to $1,000.00 and a maximum of one year in jail on the first offense.
+If you are caught driving without insurance, you face criminal charges that can lead to fines of up to $1,000.00 and a maximum of one year in jail on the first offense.
 You could also receive five points against your driver’s license.
 After accumulating too many points, your license can be suspended or revoked, in addition to your insurance rates going up.
 Maryland Driving without Insurance charges should not be taken lightly.
 If you are charged as an uninsured motorist, contacting a lawyer can help minimize the impact on your life.

 Even if you are never caught driving your uninsured vehicle, simply allowing the insurance to lapse leads to automatic fines in Maryland.
 You can be fined a maximum of $2,500.00 each year the car is uninsured, even if you never drive the vehicle.
 Additionally, the Maryland Motor Vehicle Administration (MVA) can suspend your registration and prevent you from registering any other vehicles until all insurance obligations are met.